 What is a Responsible Manager?

 Finding a suitable RM to support your AFSL application is one of the most important steps in the application process.
-Each nominated RM on your application will need to cover all the authorisations you are seeking to be licensed for as part of your application.
-ASIC may require that applicants applying for some types of AFSLs have more than one RM.
+Each RM nominated as part of your application will need to demonstrate organisational competence in some or all authorisations included in your application.
+In some circumstances, ASIC may require that applicants have more than one RM.